 Minimizes Pressure Ulcers

-This is the percent of residents who sustained a pressure ulcer.
-Pressure ulcers are considered to be a measure of the quality of nursing care .
-Pressure ulcers, also referred to as bed sores, are often caused by residents not being moved frequently enough.
+This is the percent of residents who have had a pressure ulcer.
+Pressure ulcers are considered to be a barometer of the quality of nursing care .
+Pressure ulcers, which are also referred to as bed sores, are often the result of patients not being moved frequently enough.

 Minimizes Serious Falls